Brad Denby

 Summary

 I am an assistant professor at the Virginia Tech Aerospace and Ocean Engineering Department.
-I completed my PhD in Electrical and Computer Engineering at Carnegie Mellon University (CMU) under Brandon Lucia.
+I completed my PhD in Electrical and Computer Engineering at Carnegie Mellon University (CMU).
 Before that, I worked as a research engineer at the Autonomy and Navigation Technology (ANT) Center in the Air Force Institute of Technology (AFIT).
 During that time, I completed my MS in computer engineering.
 As an undergraduate, I studied physics, mathematics, and computer science.

 Research Areas